Fieldwork and Advisory

 Fieldwork isn’t part of the work.
 Fieldwork is the work.

-Those Field Notes become the stories you see on social media and beyond.
+My Field Notes ultimately serve as the foundation for the brands I work with, which you see on social media and beyond.

 This is where it all comes together.
 Welcome to the Fieldhouse.